Nitrokey/nitrokey-documentation/nethsm/index.rst

 For the installation of curl, please refer to the project `website <https://curl.se/download.html>`_.

 If you obtained a new NetHSM hardware, please refer to the chapter `Getting Started <getting-started.html#getting-started>`__ first.
+In case you want to restore a backup of a NetHSM, please refer to the chapter `Restore <administration.html#restore>`__.

 .. important::